gtiwari-bidmc/LD_Score_Estimation_wiki/Genetic-Correlation.md

 The summary statistics are not in the `.sumstats` format (defined in the [docs](https://github.com/bulik/ldsc/wiki/Summary-Statistics-File-Format) that `ldsc` understands.
 We strongly recommend that you use the script `munge_sumstats.py` included in this github repository in order to convert summary statistics into the `ldsc` format, because this script checks for a lot of annoying gotchas that have gotten us in trouble before.

-The `ldsc` `.sumstats` format requires five pieces of information for each SNP:
+The `ldsc` `.sumstats` format requires six pieces of information for each SNP:

 1. A unique identifier (e.g., the rs number)
 2. Allele 1 (effect allele)
 3. Allele 2 (non-effect allele)
 4. Sample size (which often varies from SNP to SNP)
 5. A P-value
+6. A signed summary statistic (beta, OR, log odds, Z-score, etc)

+(Note that some summary statistic files do not have a signed summary statistic, but are coded so that A1 is always the trait- or risk-increasing allele.
+This is equivalent to providing a signed summary statistic, and `munge_sumstats.py` will process such files if called with the `--a1-inc1 flag').

 Imputation quality is correlated with LD Score, and low imputation quality yields lower test statistics, so imputation quality is a confounder for LD Score regression.
 To prevent bias from variable imputation quality, we usually remove poorly-imputed SNPs by filtering on INFO > 0.9.
 The scz and bip summary statistics that we're using for this tutorial have INFO columns, so `munge_sumstats.py` will automatically perform the filtering.
 If you're using summary statistics that don't come with an INFO column, we recommend filtering to HapMap3 SNPs (using the `--merge` or `--merge-alleles` flags), because these seem to be well-imputed in most studies.